How do you turn feelings into music, and then transform that music, and all the feelings it captures, into visuals?

 Light has a constant, unsettling presence in the MV.
 It pulses like lights from a party long past, and sweeps across scenes of the raging sea like the revolving beacon of a lighthouse.
 It flashes like lightning through the living room and cafe windows, and casts haunting reflections of Key’s lover on the subway windows.
 Key’s emotional turmoil is not conveyed through dramatic gestures—it’s externalised in subdued but apparent ways: the strange omnipresent light, the Dutch tilts, the rain that pelts down on him indoors.

 The MV is, likewise, a series of carefully chosen contrasts.
-There is constant movement—from the camera, Key’s dancing, the subway moving—but when faced with his ex-lover, Key is always locked in stillness, staring blankly, unable to move on.
+There is constant movement—from the camera to Key’s dancing and the subway moving—but when faced with his ex-lover, Key is always locked in stillness, staring blankly, unable to move on.
 Confetti showers down on his memories, to an ironic effect — the mood is anything but celebratory.

 The use of lighting and visual contrasts creates a surreal mood that emphasises the chaotic inner state that Key is experiencing.
 His emotional turmoil is further brought out by the way that linear time ruptures.
 Time is turning back, as suggested by the setting sun moving in reverse and the clock hand moving anti-clockwise.
 Yet Key’s memories are always incomplete.
 A flashback of his ex-girlfriend wrestling him dissolves into a shot of the same room, empty and bathed in a sunset glow; he sits with her at a party where everyone is having a fun time, but they don’t appear to notice each other.
 Even in reverse, time cannot move normally.
 The present of their separation constantly encroaches onto his memories, which can never fully replay without being disrupted.